Is that a shark? Is that a jet plane? Is that a dragon?

 The most noteworthy point in this regard is that Mega Rayquaza will be nerfed and will have a lower max CP than Mega Garchomp!

-Mega Garchomp’s stats fires in all cylinders and is quite effectively the best Dragon type in the entire meta!
+Mega Garchomp’s fires in all cylinders and is quite effectively one of the best Pokémon in the entire meta of Pokémon Go!

 Holy Jaws!!!
 This thing is broken.
 An exemplary monster that rises above excellence!